A tiny takeout joint in a Wilmette strip mall serves some of the most lovingly made Pakistani food in the Chicago area

 Bhindi

 Of course you would, because you know that the suburbs make up a map that glitters with culinary treasure.
-Me, I got a ride, but I would work much harder than that to access Thali Bites, a wee counter service operation, mere months old, run by a husband, Arifeen Bokhary, who handles the phone, register, and customer relations, and a wife, Ambreen Bokhary, who left a respectable career in local educational foodservice, to command a line of steel karahi, from which are served from-scratch curries of such homey virtuosity you can scarcely believe there's a Baker's Square across the street feeding the walking dead.
-That's the view from the handful of stools in the bright window, which also offers a front row vantage on the comings and goings of the neighboring cigar store.
+Me, I got a ride, but I would work much harder than that to access Thali Bites, a wee counter service operation, mere months old, run by a husband, Arifeen Bokhary, who handles the phone, register, and customer relations, and a wife, Ambreen Bokhary, who left a respectable career in local educational food service to command a line of steel karahi out of which are served from-scratch curries of such homey virtuosity you can scarcely believe there's a Bakers Square across the street feeding the walking dead.
+That's the view from the handful of stools in the bright window, which also offers a front-row vantage on the comings and goings of the neighboring cigar store.

 Hats off to the LTHer who succinctly shouted it out.
-The menu is only slightly less short and sweet: ten heaping, hearty dishes: unctuously tender hunks of beef niharialmost swimming in silky, molten gravy; buttery daal fry; palak paneer with soft, cloudlike nuggets of cheese and spinach that almost taste alive.
+The menu is only slightly less short and sweet: ten heaping, hearty dishes: unctuously tender hunks of beef nihari almost swimming in silky, molten gravy; buttery daal fry; palak paneer with soft, cloudlike nuggets of cheese and spinach that almost taste alive.

 click to enlarge